 4. Add the flour, salt, baking powder and pepper to the food processor and pulse a few more times to thoroughly combine.

 5. Choose a rimmed baking sheet and pour 1/2 cup of oil into it (if your baking sheets are in less-than-great-condition like mine, you may want to line the sheet with foil first, or choose a non-stick baking sheet to simplify cleanup).
-Spoon the potato mixture onto the oiled baking sheet 1-2 tablespoons at a time (you'll fit about 12 latkes on each baking sheet, so you may want to prep 2 sheets to work in batches).
+Spoon the potato mixture onto the oiled baking sheet 1-2 tablespoons at a time (depending on the size of your baking sheets, you may want to prep 2 sheets to work in batches).
 The loose, wet mixture should spread into a rough disk on the sheet.

 6. Slide the baking sheet into the oven and bake for 12 minutes.
 Then flip the latkes and bake for another 8-10 minutes, until they are golden and sizzling.